Gouvernment of Atjeh and Dependencies: History

 The Governorate of Atjeh and Dependencies was created by the Dutch during the Aceh War in the territory of the Aceh Sultanate which they were attempting to conquer; thus although it was created in the late nineteenth century it did not control a large territory for some time.
 Part of the reason for their success was their coopting of local elites to participate in their rule.
-At the turn of the twentieth century it was ruled by a military-civilian governor and a Resident for Acehnese Affairs (resident voor de Atjèhsche zaken) as well as a number of Assistant Residents.
+At the turn of the twentieth century it was ruled by a military-civilian governor and a Resident for Acehnese Affairs (resident voor de Atjèhsche zaken) as well as several Assistant Residents.
 The government structure of Atjeh was significantly influenced by the Orientalist Christiaan Snouck Hurgronje.
 The borders were redrawn as well; in 1902 and 1904 Trumon and Singkil were transferred to Atjeh from Tapanoeli Residency.

 Even after the end of the Aceh War, the region was not truly pacified by the Dutch and conflicts continued in remote areas until the end of Dutch rule.
 Nonetheless, as they increased their control of the region with the end of the main conflict the Dutch built a significant amount of infrastructure after 1908, including a road system, trolleys, and businesses.
-They also purged many of the former ulama and village heads who had been loyal to Sultanate and replaced them with their underlings or relatives who would be willing to collaborate.
+They also purged many of the former ulama and village heads who had been loyal to the Sultanate and replaced them with their underlings or relatives who would be willing to collaborate.

 Starting in 1901 and lasting into the final decades of Dutch rule, there was significant exploration and extraction of Petroleum in this Residency.

 The Governorate was subdivided in 1914 into 5 divisions (afdeeling), each with an assistant resident: